andrew/ultimate-awesome/README.md

 - [awesome-algolia](https://github.com/algolia/awesome-algolia) - 🔍👋  START HERE!
 A curated list of Algolia libraries, resources and projects.
 - [awesome-eventbridge](https://github.com/boyney123/awesome-eventbridge) - List of resources for learning about events, patterns, and using Amazon EventBridge.
 - [awesome-rust-streaming](https://github.com/jamesmunns/awesome-rust-streaming) - A community curated list of Rust Language streamers.
-- [awesome-flutter](https://github.com/nepaul/awesome-flutter) - 💗 A curated list of awesome Flutter libraries, tools, tutorials, articles and more.
-All you should know about Flutter development!.
+- [awesome-open-data-centric-ai](https://github.com/Renumics/awesome-open-data-centric-ai) - Curated list of open source tooling for data-centric AI on unstructured data. .
 - [awesome-redis](https://github.com/JamzyWang/awesome-redis) - A curated list of amazingly awesome redis and redis ecosystem resources. .
 - [awesome-audio-visual](https://github.com/krantiparida/awesome-audio-visual) - A curated list of different papers and datasets in various areas of audio-visual processing.
 - [awesome-log-analysis](https://github.com/logpai/awesome-log-analysis) - A list of awesome research on log analysis, anomaly detection, fault localization, and AIOps.